Experienced BUI Attorney in Minneapolis

 According to the Minnesota State Legislature, all of the above legal entities are considered to be "watercraft," and much like motorists can be administered a chemical road test to check for DUI-related alcohol violations, law enforcement officers must use a "breath test" to assess potential BWIs.

 These are distinct from other forms of forceful breath testing instruments like a portable breathalyzer.
 But more importantly, technically any individual who is operating the vehicle can be given a breath test, even if the person may not necessarily be "piloting" the watercraft.
+It's crucial to understand that BWI laws apply uniformly across different types of watercraft, making awareness and compliance equally important whether on a small boat or a larger vessel.
+Knowing your rights and the limitations of law enforcement actions during these stops can protect you from potential legal pitfalls.

 If you are at least 21 years of age and currently hold a standard driver's license, the state considers it a criminal offense to operate a watercraft with a .08 BAC or higher.
 However, if you are captaining a commercial vessel and have a specific commercial driver's license (CDL), you mustn't work on the water with a BAC in excess of .04 percent.
 In any case, no one under the age of 21 can have a BAC that goes beyond .01 if he or she wishes to legally operate a watercraft.
 Like in any BWI-related case, we strongly urge you to contact our firm so as to legally exercise and protect your rights.

-If you thought a DWI conviction was stringent, you might be shocked to hear that even a first-time BWI offense can yield similar results!
+If you thought a DUI conviction was stringent, you might be shocked to hear that even a first-time BWI offense can yield similar results!
 It is the exact same penalty structure, with the possible exception of Zero Tolerance policies that directly target anyone younger than 21 years of age.
 Convicted offenders could pay at least $1,000 in mandatory fines or potentially spend up to 90 days in jail.
 Subsequent offenses may carry a fine of as much as $14,000 and/or a jail term that could span for seven years!

-Contact Brockton D. Hunter P.A. online or call (612) 979-1112 to speak with someone regarding your legal options.
+Contact Brockton D. Hunter P.A. online or call (612) 979-1112 to speak with a BUI lawyer near you regarding your legal options.

 OUR VICTORIES